Which trends offer opportunities on the European outbound tourism market?

 The travel sector is increasingly catching on to the importance of visual storytelling.
 For example, 72% of adventure travel professionals consider visuals core to how they communicate and tell their brand’s story.
-More than 2/3 of them expect photography and video content to become even more important in the coming years.
+Over two out of three of them expect photography and video content to become even more important in the coming years.

 - Use photo and video material, both on your website and your social media channels.

 Mobile travel bookings are increasing their market share

 Europeans are amongst the most digitally savvy travellers in the world.
 They already make wide-scale use of mobile devices like smartphones and tablets to gather travel information.
 Now booking through mobile devices is gaining ground, especially for last-minute bookings.